Page cover

 View >

-• Stock Feed : Opens the Stock Feed page showing a live list of all stock changes, like items received, sold, or adjusted.
+Opens the Stock Feed page, displaying a live record of all stock changes, including items received, sold, or adjusted.

-• Unfulfilled Orders: Opens the Recent Sales Orders page displaying all orders that have not yet been completed, helping you track pending stock commitments.
+Opens the Recent Sales Orders page, showing all orders that are not yet completed.
+This helps you track pending stock commitments and manage fulfilment.

 Batches

-A batch is a specific quantity of a product that is produced or received together at the same time.
+A batch is a specific quantity of a product that is produced or received together at the same time, or have the same expiry date.
 Batches are tracked separately so you can trace production, manage expiry dates, monitor stock levels, and handle recalls or quality issues accurately.

 It’s essentially a way to group products that share the same production or delivery history.